 A Few Facts to Know When Planning a Visit to Austria’s Ski Resorts

-Ski holidays in Austria can add up.
+Ski holidays with kids in Austria can add up.
 But, that doesn’t mean it’s completely unaffordable.
 In my post on 9 things to consider when booking your Austrian ski holiday I give some additional information on how to save money and what to consider when you are making your plans.

 Austria is divided into states (we were in Vorarlberg).
 Each state is made up of regions (Kleinwalseral and Bregenzerwald are regions), and then there are villages and cities that make up each region.
 Many villages especially in the regions we visited are very small and close together.
-Keep this in mind when arranging when arranging your Austria ski holiday.
+Keep this in mind when arranging when arranging your Austria ski holidays.
 If you’re thinking of visiting for a ski weekend in Austria then you may want to just stick to a single resort as there’s plenty to do for a short period.

 Dressing for the Weather